 To be eligible for assistance with a heating system you must:

 - Be approved for energy assistance.
-The application is available here, income guidelines can be found here.
+The application and income guidelines can be found here.

 - Own your home.
 For proof of home ownerships questions, please see the ERR FAQs.

 - Have a non-functioning heating system.

 If you are eligible for this program and have a no-heat situation due to problems with your furnace, boiler or other heating system, please call us.
 We can only pay for repairs authorized by MVAC first.

 To contact MVAC about problems with your heating system, please call (507) 345-6822.
 If you have a no-heat emergency on the weekend, please call MVAC (800) 767-7139.